userjack6880/picluster/content/modules/slurm.md

 ```

 ## Start Slurm on the Head Node
 If everything is good, then the following should work.
 ```
-sudo systemctl enable slurmd slurmctld slurmdbd sudo systemctl start slurmd slurmctld slurmdbd
+systemctl enable slurmd slurmctld slurmdbd systemctl start slurmd slurmctld slurmdbd
 ```

 If you encounter errors, you can look at `systemctl status [service]`, where `[service]` is either `slurmd`, `slurmctld`, `slurmdbd`.
 Additionally, there should be logs under `/var/log/slurm`.

 Finally, setup accounting and create the cluster within `sacctmgr`.
 It may already be created and give you an error.
 This is fine.
 ```
-sudo sacctmgr -i add cluster <your cluster name>
+sacctmgr -i add cluster <your cluster name>
 ```

 ## Start Slurm on the Compute Nodes
 <span class="small">resources:
 [srun](https://slurm.schedmd.com/srun.html)
 </span>

-As with above, this should work:
+Reboot the nodes with the updated image.
+Slurm should start. to manually start it, run the following:
 ```
-pdsh -g nodes sudo systemctl enable slurmd pdsh -g nodes sudo systemctl start slurmd
+pdsh -g nodes sudo systemctl start slurmd
 ```

-If all is good, the output of `sinfo -N -l` should look like the following:
+If all is good, the output of `sinfo -Nl` should look like the following:
 ```
 NODELIST          NODES PARTITION       STATE CPUS    S:C:T MEMORY TMP_DISK WEIGHT AVAIL_FE REASON
 pi-hpc-compute01      1   pi-hpc*        idle 4       1:4:1   3794        0      1   (null) none